abesford/seizzmic-site-0c00b/src/pages/careers.md

 no_index: false
 template: page
 ---
-At **seizzmic** we're building a diverse bunch of people with a strong blend of skills.
+At **seizzmic** we're building a diverse group of people with a strong blend of skills.
 As a new company we've got a start-up mindset, as well as the credentials of operating internationally and at scale.

 We don't follow the big consultancy model of an exhausting up-or-out career where what you need to do to progress might differ from what's best for your client.
 Instead we want to do the right thing, and achieve a sense of balance.
 The opportunity to work on high-impact projects as well as enjoy your life.